-My goal is share basic and accurate nutrition information.
+My goal is to share basic and accurate nutrition information.
 You will find information on healthy eating, meal planning, nutrition information on specific foods, and my favorite recipes.

 All foods fit.
 Eating healthy does not need to be confusing or difficult.
 You can be truly nourished simply!